 South Anchorage Farmers' Market WEEKLY NEWSLETTER

-Here are the hours for the Saturday market:
+Here are the hours of both the Wednesday and Saturday market:

 Saturday South Anchorage Farmers’ Market

 Dates: May 8-October 2 (and longer weather permitting)

 Location: Subway/Cellular One Sports Centre at the corner of Old Seward and O’Malley

 Eagle River Farmers’ Market on Saturday will have Glacier Valley Farm and a couple other vendors.
 New hours!
 From 10:00 am to 3:00 pm located outside of Mike’s Meats located at 12110 Business Boulevard.